Vision2020: Election Stories from the Next Generation

 Nation Seeking Student Writing Fellows

-The Nation is accepting applications for two Student Writing Fellows.
-This year-long program will give two college students the opportunity to regularly write for TheNation.com and to work with Nation staff members to sharpen the skills needed for a successful career in journalism.
+The Nation is accepting applications for a small number of Student Writing Fellows.
+This six-month program will give college students the opportunity to write for TheNation.com and to work with Professor Sherri Williams of American University and Nation editors and writers to develop the skills needed for a successful and meaningful career in journalism.

 Applicants must submit the following: